oscartorres-10/oscartorres.xyz/src/pages/posts/my-first-post.md

 image:
   url: 'https://avatars.githubusercontent.com/u/38195378?v=4'
   alt: 'Oscars profile pic.'
-tags: ['astro', 'blogging', 'learning in public']
+tags: ['blogging', 'learning in public', 'astro']
 ---

 Welcome to my _new personal website_!
 This is my space in the web.